NiklasEi/bevy_asset_loader/README.md

 ## Initialize FromWorld resources

-In situations where you would like to prepare other resources based on your loaded assets you can use `AssetLoader::post_process` to initialize `FromWorld` resources.
+In situations where you would like to prepare other resources based on your loaded assets you can use `AssetLoader::init_resource` to initialize `FromWorld` resources.
 This can for example be used to create and insert a resource containing a TextureAtlas handle from a sprite sheet (see the [atlas_from_grid example](/bevy_asset_loader/examples/atlas_from_grid.rs)).

 [bevy]: https://bevyengine.org/